 “You talk a lot of talk,” Carl growled at the executive, taking a threatening step forward, “for someone who was sobbin’ out the warehouse locations just a day ago.”

 “No, Mr. Etoile has a point,” Francis said.
 “We don’t know if the Manipulator responsible is actually Omicron.
 We don’t even know if the perp is actually a Manipulator.
-Manipulating a living being to this degree is unheard of it.
-We could be dealing with a Specialist.”
+Manipulating a living being in this particular manner is unheard of… We could be dealing with a Diverger.”

 Allen frowned, and he looked over to find Carl frowning too.
 So was Cadence.